-Due to an unfortunate, last-minute medical situation, RIA is now looking for a committed, qualified Primary School teacher who wishes to work in a rewarding and interesting international teaching environment.
-RIA is a small-scale, mainstream international school for children aged between 5 and 16, based in the area of Shekou in Shenzhen, China.
+RIA has a vacancy for a committed, qualified Primary School teacher who wishes to work in a rewarding and interesting international teaching environment.
+RIA is a small-scale, mainstream international school for children aged between 5 and 16, based in the area of Shekou, in Shenzhen, China.

 RIA is looking for an enthusiastic, qualified Primary School teacher.
 Class sizes are a maximum of 9 or 10 expatriate children of mixed ability and possibly of mixed age.
 Our school commitment is to a personalised style of education so differentiation within lessons is essential.
 You should be able to teach a range of subjects, have strong classroom management strategies and be creative and organised.

-Our curriculum is based on the National Curriculum of the UK but teachers are encouraged to adapt their teaching according to the needs, interests and abilities of the children in their care.
+Our curriculum is based on the National Curriculum of England and Wales but teachers are encouraged to adapt their teaching according to the needs, interests and abilities of the children in their care.

 Our team of teachers work closely with each other and with parents.
 Good communication skills and a willingness to join in with school and community activities is an advantage.